evanx/redishub-legacy/README.md

 Actually RedisHub doesn't offer hosted Redis instances (yet).
 It addresses some use cases where an online serverless storage/messaging service is convenient.
-Perhaps I'll find it useful, and if so perhaps other Indie developers will too, although I should be under no allusions in that respect.

 ##### Will you ever offer a hosted Redis service?

 There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache, RedisLabs, OpenRedis and RedisGreen.

-I want to experiment with orchestrating Redis instances, clusters and replicas, to automate RedisHub itself.
-However I'm more interested in other things e.g. supporting serverless lamdbas, than Redis hosting per se.
+I wish to experiment with orchestrating Redis instances, clusters and replicas, to automate RedisHub itself.
+However I'm more interested in other things e.g. auto-archival and supporting serverless lamdbas, than Redis hosting per se.

 ##### What are RedisHub lambdas?